kalpikha/Cyberbullying-Tweet-Classification/README.md

 - Dataset from https://www.kaggle.com/datasets/andrewmvd/cyberbullying-classification

-- tweet_text: This contains all the text written in the tweet.
+1. tweet_text: This contains all the text written in the tweet.

-- cyberbullying_type: 6 different classes:
+1.cyberbullying_type: 6 different classes:
-    -- Age
+    - Age
-    -- Ethnicity
+    - Ethnicity
-    -- Gender
+    - Gender
-    -- Religion
+    - Religion
-    -- Other type of cyberbullying
+    - Other type of cyberbullying
-    -- Not cyberbullying
+    - Not cyberbullying